Key Takeaways from the

 Domestic Transportation Management and Freight Brokerage Automation

-For Domestic Transportation Managers/Freight Brokers, automating the front and back office to manage as many loads per person per day is the ultimate goal.
+For DTM 3PLs, automating the front and back offices to manage as many loads per person per day is a priority.
 Using proprietary systems or available off-the-shelf technologies when negotiating upfront pricing, performing digital freight matching, and automating load booking is driving newfound efficiencies.

 Value-Added Warehousing & Distribution